SebastianBogado/meli-test-practico/README.md

  needing to write again the same thing but for the server
 - [ ] Use semantic attributes following http://schema.org/Product
 - [ ] favicon
-- [ ] items API has mixed responsibilities of handling the requests and performing requests to Meli's API
+- [ ] Items API has mixed responsibilities of handling the requests and performing requests to Meli's API
+- [ ] Error handling